Tuesday, April 12, 2022

 6. Willie Veasy

 Willie Veasy was convicted of the 1992 murder of John Lewis (Undisclosed series).
 On October 9, 2019, a judge vacated his conviction, and the State later dropped the charges against him due to compelling evidence of his innocence.
-On October 15, 2020, Veasy filed a civil action, seeking damages for his years of wrongful conviction.
+Willie ultimately settled with the State for $5 million.

 7. Terrance Lewis